ericyu423/openGLES2/README.md

-# To Do

-Already know the basics will not be updating this proj anymore.

 # BasicGLTutorial

-each sprite class contains a new set of concept in opengl.
-Ongoing 6/10
+each sprite class contains a new set of concept in opengl

 # Convert obj to swift or objC file